 What it costs

 The amount you pay for standard insurance cover depend on your age, gender and occupational category.
 They are based on weekly premium rates and deducted from your super account on the last Friday of every month.

-To check exactly how much insurance cover you get and see the premiums you pay, log in to MemberOnline.
+To check exactly how much insurance cover you have and what it costs, log in to MemberOnline.

 Choose cover that works best for you